 Every element counts, so put each object in the right position.
 When working through glass, combine elements behind it with reflected elements.
 This will create unique, complex, and interesting scenes.

 Change your angle.
 Move up, down, left, right, and back and forth to find the perfect angle.
-A slight movement can remove a distracting element, or it can place the reflections in a more pleasing organization.
+A slight movement can remove a distracting element or place the reflections in a more pleasing organization.

-The more complex the scene, the more important subtle movements can become to create a pleasing composition.
+The more complex the scene, the more important subtle movements can be to create a pleasing composition.

 Do not be afraid to include yourself in the image.
-Take after the famous street photographer Lee Friedlander, who never saw a reflection that he didn’t want to capture himself in.
+Take after the famous street photographer Lee Friedlander, who never saw a reflection in which he didn’t want to capture himself.

-If you are facing the reflective surface, you will be in the reflection, so move to a slight angle to one side to remove yourself.
-What you wear counts as well.
+If you face the reflective surface, you will be in the reflection, so move to a slight angle to one side to remove yourself.
+What you wear matters as well.
 Dark clothing often looks great for creating an interesting silhouette of yourself.

-If you are wearing dark clothes, find a window that has a brighter background so you can stand out more.
+If you are wearing dark clothes, find a window with a brighter background to stand out more.
 The opposite applies if you are wearing a white outfit.
 The contrast will help you stand out if that is the effect that you want.